33themes/easy-instagram/readme.txt

 * [easy-instagram user_id='123456789' limit=4]
 * [easy-instagram tag='puppy' limit=2 caption_hashtags=false]

+*Options*
 * user_id = The numerical ID number for your Instagram account shown on the Easy Instagram Settings page
 * tag = hashtags to search for
 * limit = amount of pictures to display (10 is max).
 Default: 1
-* caption_hashtags = show or hide hashtags in the image caption.
+* caption_hashtags = show or hide hashtags from the end of image caption.
 Default: true
+* caption_char_limit = limit the number of characters output in caption.
+Set 0 for no caption output.
+Default: 100

 For multiple photo feeds each using different hashtags or user ids, repeat the shortcode with different options set, or add the widget a second time to the same widget space, and enter different settings.